ml-tooling/lazycluster/docs/runtimes.md

 **Note:**

   Passwordless ssh access should be be setup in advance.
 Otherwise the connection kwargs of fabric must be used for setting up the ssh connection.
-See prerequisites in project README.
+See project README.

 **Examples:**